department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 ## What's VET TEC?

-VET TEC is a new program that matches Veterans with leading training providers.
-You can gain the skills and expertise you need to start or advance your career in the high-tech industry in as little as 6 months.
+VET TEC is a new program that will match you with a leading training provider who can help you develop high-tech skills.
+You can start or advance your career in the high-tech industry with a training program that'll take months—or just weeks in some cases—to complete.

-To use the VET TEC program, all you need is one day of unexpired GI Bill entitlement.
-Your VET TEC training won't count against your GI Bill benefits.

 <div class="feature" markdown="1">